 Another killer recipe is borax and sugar.

-Mix two tablespoons of borax, half a cup of sugar, and 2 cups of warm water.
-Pour some of this borax-sugar mixture into a jar and place it around the problem areas.
+Mix 2 tablespoons of borax with 1/2 cup of sugar and 2 cups of warm water.
+Pour some of this borax-sugar mixture into a jar and place it in the problem areas.

 This combo makes a simple homemade ant trap.
-The sugar attracts the ants, while the borax will kill them.
+The sugar attracts the ants, while the borax kills them.

 9. Baking Soda and Sugar

-Baking soda and sugar make a simple ant bait you can use around the house.
+Baking soda and sugar make a simple ant bait that you can use around the house.

 Mix 1 part baking soda and 1 part confectioners’ sugar.
 The sugar attracts the ants, while the baking soda is a lethal dose.

 Therefore, place small piles of this mixture around areas where you see ants.
-Worker ants will also carry the bait back to the colony, killing the other ants, even the queen.
+Worker ants will also carry the bait back to the colony, killing the other ants, including the queen.

 10. Hydrogen Peroxide, Mouthwash, and Dish Soap

-Several bloggers have had success using hydrogen peroxide, mouthwash, and Dawn dish soap to deal with ants.
+Many have used hydrogen peroxide, mouthwash, and Dawn dish soap to get rid of ants.

-Mix the same amount of hydrogen peroxide and mouthwash in a spray bottle with a little dish soap.
+Mix the same amount of hydrogen peroxide and mouthwash, then add a bit of dish soap to a spray bottle.
 Do not add water.

-Next, shake well and use it to spray indoor ants.
+Next, shake well and use it to spray for indoor ants.

 Just sweep up the dead ants and wipe your floor afterward.
 This solution will make your floor sticky.